 The urbanization of Levantine society has changed family life in recent years.
-As of 2023, over three-fourths of inhabitants of Lebanon, Jordan, Israel, and the Palestinian Territories live in urban areas compared to around 57% in Syria.
+As of 2024, over three-fourths of inhabitants of Lebanon, Jordan, Israel, and the Palestinian Territories live in urban areas compared to around 57% in Syria.
 As both men and women take advantage of the enhanced educational and employment opportunities available in urban areas, family structures have become more diverse.
-Moreover, traditional family dynamics have been disrupted in recent years by regional region, many regional residents now choose their own spouses, particularly in urban areas.
-None of the Levantine governments performs civil marriages, relying instead on religious authorities to officiate ceremonies.
-While divorce was traditionally uncommon, rates have generally increased in recent years.
-Polygyny, the practice of a man having multiple wives, is legal for some Muslim inhabitants of the Levant
+Moreover, traditional family dynamics have been disrupted in recent years by regional conflicts, especially in Syria.

 Historically, marriage was an arranged union intended to bring both families social and economic advantages.

-Although arranged marriages are still common across the
+Although arranged marriages are still common across the region. regional manv residents now choose their own spouses. particularly in urban areas.
+None of the